palakrajdevneu/ENGR-0201-Organizing-Academic-Success-AI-for-Personalized-Learning/Prompts/ENGR-0201_Prompts.md

 **Prompt Name**: "Animal Behavior Consultant"
 > *I want you to act as a pet behaviorist.
 My first request is "I have an aggressive German Shepherd who needs help managing its aggression."*

-Here are the newly added prompts organized clearly:

 ---

 ### **49. Act as an AI Assisted Doctor**